 Developing a School Health Program

-In order to effectively and safely serve the health and wellness needs of all students an in depth assessment of the current and future needs will help schools to provide optimal services and ensure that students are healthy and ready to learn.
+In order to effectively and safely serve the health and wellness needs of all students, an in-depth assessment of the current and future needs is necessary for schools to provide optimal services, ensure that students are healthy and ready to learn.

 The Whole School, Whole Child, Whole Community Model expands on the traditional model of Coordinated School Health.
-It recognizes the importance of ensuring that health and education are always working together, while at the same time looking to all the factors that improve student's health and ability learn.
-In order to understand the unique needs in a school or district, the formation of a School Health Advisory Committee (SHAC) is recommended.
+It recognizes that health and education are always working together to help students thrive.
+In order to understand the unique needs in a school and district, the formation of a School Health Advisory Committee (SHAC) is recommended.

 SHAC members may include: